Sales Dashboards

 Follow-ups Due

 Promises made to prospects: call-backs, information requests, check-ins after proposals.
-These are the trust-builders.
 Missing a promised follow-up signals unreliability.
+These come first because trust is the hardest thing to rebuild.

 Meetings Today

 Scheduled calls and demos with prep notes linked.
-Knowing what is coming and being prepared for it is the difference between a productive day and a reactive one.
+Knowing what is coming and being prepared is the difference between a productive day and a reactive one.

 Proposals to Send